Tunis Mid-Range Travel

 Money-Saving Tips

-Stay in the medina or residential neighborhoods rather than upscale districts (20-40% accommodation savings)
+Stay in the medina rather than newer districts - accommodation runs 30-50% less

 Common Budget Mistakes to Avoid